 Standardization makes security maintenance easier by eliminating the need to monitor, troubleshoot, and protect a patchwork of different devices and solutions.

-Empower Enforcement
+4. Empower Security Enforcement